Need Help? Give us a call.

 Before we get to the details, we need to iron out some fundamental concepts that understanding Stripe vs. PayPal will require.
 Having an understanding of both payment gateways and payment service providers (PSPs for short) can seriously clarify your search for the right online payments solution for your business.

-Payment gateways provide you with an ecommerce platform to authorize online payments—sort of like a middleman between a card network and your business’s merchant services.
-PayPal is a payment gateway, so you’ll need to set up your own merchant services account to fully process your customer’s payments.
+Payment gateways provide those with an ecommerce platform the ability to authorize online payments—sort of like a middleman between a card network and your business’s payment processor.
+Both Stripe and PayPal offer payment gateways as part of their service, which is essential for those looking to accept payments online.

-On the other hand, payment service providers connect business owners with the technology and the merchant services accounts needed to fully process and receive customer payments.
-In the context of ecommerce, payment service providers provide both payment gateways and merchant services accounts for processing online payments.
-Stripe is a payment service provider, so it will provide this two-pronged online payments infrastructure.
+Payment service providers connect business owners with the merchant accounts and technology needed to fully process and receive customer payments both online and via a variety of other methods.
+In the context of ecommerce, payment service providers provide both payment gateways and merchant accounts for processing online payments.
+Both Stripe and PayPal are payment service providers, so rest assured you can get everything you need to begin processing payments online from both of these services.

-Now that you’ve got a grasp on these two concepts crucial to the question of Stripe vs. PayPal, you can understand why these two online payments solutions differ, even though they might seem exactly the same in practice.
+Now that you’ve got a grasp on these two concepts crucial to the question of Stripe vs. PayPal, let’s compare and contrast these two online payment options to see which is the best choice for your business.

 To get an idea of how to choose between Stripe vs. PayPal, you’ll also need to know the details on the two options.
 First up, we’ll dig into what Stripe payments can offer your business.

 Stripe will allow you to set up an online payment platform for your site in a single integration.
-But even after you get your Stripe checkout process ready to go, Stripe will keep working for your business: It will allow you to accept, process, settle, reconcile, and manage all of your business’s online transactions, all through your Stripe platform.
+But even after you get your Stripe checkout process ready to go, Stripe will keep working for your business: It will allow you to accept, process, settle, reconcile, and manage all of your business’s online transactions, all through your Stripe platform (processed payments typically arrive in your business bank account within two days).
+In addition, Stripe accepts all major credit cards, as well as over 100 different types of foreign currency.

-Plus, if you want to integrate other software with your Stripe account, this payment solution will also play nice with others when you need it to.
+Plus, if you want to integrate other software with your Stripe account, you can do so with relative ease.
 Stripe supports third-party integrations with companies like Shopify, FreshBooks, and Wufoo.
 So, even if Stripe’s online payments platform doesn’t support a capability you need it to—like creating a store or invoicing customers—you can likely connect a software that does to your Stripe account.

-All in, the Stripe’s payment services will cost your business 2.9% of each transaction value, plus $0.30 per transaction for their pay-as-you-go account structure.
+All in all, Stripe’s payment services will cost your business 2.9% of each transaction value, plus $0.30 per transaction for their pay-as-you-go account structure.
+Payment using international credit cards will cost an additional 1%, while ACH transfer payments incur a 0.8% fee (capped at $5).Other charges to be aware of include a 0.4% fee on recurring payments with Stripe Billing after your first $1 million in payments processed, and a chargeback fee of $15.
 If you want access to the account management, migration assistance, volume discounts, and dedicated support that Stripe Enterprise offers, then you’ll have to contact their sales team for more info on pricing.

 Having solidified what Stripe and PayPal have to offer in their own right, it’s time to consider them relative to each other to get to the bottom of Stripe vs. PayPal.